 We are committed to breeding South Suffolk Rams that:

 - have exceptional muscling.
 They deep with good hindquarters with good size.

 - Have a good hindquater, loins and spring of rib.
 We have been eye muscle scanning now for close on ten years.

 - are high in fertility, which is important more for us than you.

 - have no lambing problems.

-- We have been DNA profiling our sires for footrot and cold tolerance for 7 or 8 years now, to the point that we are confident we have improved their tolerance to footrot, but its also something we focus on, culling continuously.
+- We have been DNA profiling our sires for footrot and cold tolerance 10 plus years now, we are confident we have improved their tolerance to footrot, but its also something we focus on, culling continuously.